lstrihic/timedbuffer/README.md

 ## Timed buffer
-Simple implementation of timed buffer in go.
+Simple implementation of the timed buffer in go.

 See it in action:
 ```go